-I’ve really enjoyed reading this fascinating new book called Rest, by Alex Soojung-Kim Pang.
+I’ve really enjoyed reading this fascinating book called Rest, by Alex Soojung-Kim Pang.
 I was intrigued to learn “why you get more done when you work less.”
 He points out that rest is not the opposite or a competitor to work, but an equal partner.
 Deliberate rest plays a central role in stimulating our creativity and is the springboard for new ideas.

 He talks about the importance of learning to rest deliberately, providing scientific evidence and illustrative examples for the value of: